 The impact style test (shown above) consists of a 10kg mass that is configured to drop at various heights.
 The impactor is instrumented with an accelerometer and LVDT (displacement transducer.)

-"A good indicator that the Weller Spring Floor is easier on an athlete is that the impact time is longer than AAI's.
+"A good indicator that the Weller Spring Floor is easier on the athlete is because the impact time is longer than the impact time on AAI's Floor.
 Therefore, the peak force transmitted to the athlete is decreased.
-The data can be used to prove a closer matched response." -Todd Reindors, AAI Engineering Manager
+This data is also used to prove that Weller Floor is a closer matched response." -Todd Reindors, AAI Engineering Manager